-The emission estimates considered each applicable emission limit paired with each fuel type that can be used by the equipment to determine the worst-case emissions that are allowed, assuming full-time operation at full capacity, which would produce approximately 3.1 million tons of HMA per year.
+The emission estimates considered each applicable emission limit paired with each fuel type that can be used by the equipment to determine the worst-case emissions that are allowed, assuming full-time operation at full capacity, which would produce 4.8 million of tons of HMA per year.
 Note that individual HAP PTE estimates were based on the worst-case fuel for each individual HAP, while the emission unit HAP PTE was based on a summation of the worst-case fuel for the emission unit.
 Source-wide HAP PTE was a summation of the emission units' HAP PTE.
 PTE was also limited by applicable NSPS and FARR emission limits when the limits resulted in lower emissions than available emission estimation techniques predicted.
-Emission testing performed in September 2008 demonstrated that actual PM emissions were well below the NSPS limit.
+Emission testing performed in October 2006 demonstrated that actual PM emissions were well below the NSPS limit.
 The permittee can use the site-specific PM data to develop an emission factor for use when reporting actual emissions.

 As explained in Section 2.2 above and in Table 2, to avoid being subject to Title V, PSD and MACT, CPM has requested PTE limits (called synthetic minor limits) be created in a non-Title V permit.
-Our analysis indicates that limits are not necessary to avoid MACT.
-CPM anticipates only seasonal operations, resulting in production of less than 13% (373,616 tpy) of the potential production (3.1 million tpy) used in the emission estimates.
+CPM anticipates only seasonal operations, resulting in production of less than 11% (500,000 tpy) of the potential production (4.8 million tpy) used in the emission estimates.
 At the lower production rate and using fuels with much lower sulfur content than required, CPM is confident that its actual emissions will be well below the emission limits requested.
 Actual emissions will be determined using actual production rates, fuels and control efficiencies.
 If better emission factors (e.g. developed by testing the emissions from this source) are available that better reflect actual emissions, then those factors should be used.
 As described in more detail in Section 4.3, the permit will limit emissions on a rolling 12-month basis to:

-- Not more than 200 tpy for PM (avoids PSD); - Not more than 80 tpy for CO, NOx, PM10, SO2, VOC (avoids PSD and Title V).
+- Not more than 200 tpy for PM (avoids PSD) - Not more than 80 tpy for CO, NOx, PM10, SO2, VOC (avoids PSD and Title V) - Not more than 20 tpy total HAP (avoids MACT and Title V)